-Jesus asked some crazy questions such as, in this case, “Why are you so afraid?”
+Jesus asked some crazy questions, such as, in this case, “Why are you so afraid?”

 What is so crazy about that?
 Consider the context.
 The disciples were caught in a violent storm in the middle of the lake.
 The boat was being swamped.
-Remember, most of these men were experienced fisherman.
+Remember, most of these men were experienced fishermen.
 They had been on this lake thousands of times.
 They had been caught in storms before.
 They knew how to handle boats…and they knew when death was staring them in the face.
-If they were afraid it was because they saw the spectre of death rising before their eyes and knew it was imminent.
+If they were afraid, it was because they saw the spectre of death rising before their eyes and knew it was imminent.
 The few land lubbers, like Matthew, had probably already fainted!

 Jesus knew His Father.
 He knew His Father was in control.
 He saw the exact same things His disciples saw…but He saw more.
 He saw not only physical manifestations but also spiritual reality.
 Jesus could sleep and remain calm in the face of danger because He knew His Father was ultimately in control.
-Nothing could happen unless His Father allowed it…and if He allowed it then it was for the best.
+Nothing could happen unless His Father allowed it…and if He allowed it, it was for the best.
 Faith.
 Trust.
 Love.

-So Jesus could be amazed at the disciples fear-filled panic.
+So Jesus could be amazed at the disciple's fear-filled panic.
 They had the same Father He did.
 The same Father looked after them.
 The same Father was in control of their lives.
 Why were they afraid?
 It didn’t make sense!

 The point is not that we never face fear.
 We are human.
 And we are in the process of growing in our faith in Christ.
-I doubt any of us has reached the point of perfect faith.
+I doubt any of us has reached the point of perfect trust.
 I know I haven’t.
 Dangerous situations come up.
 Times of uncertainty and confusion surround us.
 Doubt assails us.
 It is not that we don’t feel the emotion of fear during these times, but that we know what to do about it.
 We do not allow panic to set in that drives us like a rudderless ship before a hurricane.
-We do not lash out at those around us - or at God - in pain and confusion.
+We do not lash out at those around us or God in pain and confusion.

 No, we turn our eyes on Jesus.
 We focus on Him.
 We allow Him to calm our spirits - whether the situation changes or not.
 We run to our strong Fortress.
 We bury ourselves in His arms.
 We move ahead - perhaps only one step - but we do not allow panic to dictate our actions.

 We have the same Father Jesus has.
 The same Father cares for us.
 The same Father is in total control.
 The same Father directs our lives.
 We can be at peace in the crisis of life.
-We can sleep in the troubled times.
+We can sleep in troubled times.
 Our Father looks after us.
 When Jesus is in our boat…we are not going to sink!